-The Miller State park offers a convenient route to the summit in the form of a paved road.
-But, for the more adventurous among us, there are several hiking trails as well that offer some of the best views in the region during the fall season.
+The Miller State Park offers a convenient route to the summit in the form of a paved road.
+But, for the more adventurous traveler among us, there are several hiking trails as well that offer some of the best views in the region during the fall season.

-This state park derives its name from the interesting geology that includes natural potholes that are carved into the rocks by years of flowing waters.
-This primitive area is ideal for relaxing and taking in the scenic beauty of this naturally rich region.
+This state park derives its name from the interesting geology that includes natural potholes that are carved into the rocks by years of flowing water.
+This primitive area is ideal for relaxing and taking photographs of the scenic beauty of this naturally rich region.

 For sea life enthusiasts the Blue Ocean Discovery Center is one of the best cheap things to do in New Hampshire.
 Located in the heart of Hampton Beach, the center houses multiple tanks exhibiting the local marine life.